MetPX/sr3-examples/empty-amqp-pump/sr3_102_Intro_For_DevsAndAdmins.rst

 * You can use your browser to access the ports on the virtual machine.
   (configuring firewalls or routing rules to enable this are outside the scope.)

-* familiarity with linux command line. (ability to type shell commands.)
+* comfort with linux command line usage.

-Ignoring the pedagogical aspect, it can serve as a basis for building other configurations.
+To just follow along, all you need is a reasonable familiarity with linux command line. (ability to type shell commands.)

 Purpose of this Example
 -----------------------

 In many deployment cases, one can use sarracenia without a vm or a local broker.
-In fact deploying a broker is a fairly rare need, but to demonstrate what Sarracenia is, using a broker and a dedicated vm makes things much clearer.
+In fact deploying a broker is a fairly rare need, but to demonstrate what Sarracenia is, using a local broker in a dedicated vm makes things much clearer.

 Here is described how to configure an ubuntu 22.04 virtual machine as a data pump.
 In this example, you will see the simplest possible examples that demonstrate: